microsoft/Multiverso/Applications/WordEmbedding/README.md

    Large dataset need long traning time.
 You can accelerate process of training by use multi-machines.

-##How DMTK Word Embedding work?

-   The DWE tool runs in the following manner:

-   On the client side (running on multiple nodes): three local training steps are executed repeatedly:

-      1).
-Get the latest parameters from the DMTK parameter server

-      2).
-Run the CBOW/Skip-gram algorithm to generate updates to the current parameters

-      3).
-Send the parameter updates to the DMTK parameter server

-   On the server side, the DMTK parameter server acts as below:

-      1).
-Pack the requested parameters and send them to clients

-      2).
-Aggregate parameter updates from different clients and merge them into the global parameters

 ##Linux Installation

 1. cmake ./CMakeLists.txt